-Ghana - The Organization provided and delivered services to 1,894 children, widows, and families including feeding programs, job-training programs, Bible Clubs, medical clinic, and a community water project in Accra, Jasikan, and the Volta Region.
-Total cash grant funding for projects and support in Ghana during 2021 was \$81,985.
+Ghana - In 2022, the Organization provided and delivered services to 3,995 children, widows, and families.
+Services included feeding programs, job-training programs, Bible Clubs, medical clinic, and a community water project in Accra, Jasikan, and the Volta Region.
+Total cash grant funding for projects and support in Ghana during 2022 was \$53,770.
+In 2021, 1,894 children, widows and families were provided with care and services, for a grant fund total of \$81,985.

-Guatemala - The Organization provided and delivered services to 122,659 children, widows, and families including operation of medical clinics, dental clinics, schools, jobtraining, feeding program, nutrition programs, sports training, family counseling, community pharmacy, and eye clinic in Guatemala City and Zacapa.
-Total cash grant funding for projects and support in Guatemala during 2021 was \$26,235.
+Guatemala - In 2022, the Organization provided and delivered services to 82,470 children, widows, and families.
+Services included operation of medical clinics, dental clinics, schools, job-training, feeding program, nutrition programs, sports training, family counseling, community pharmacy, and eye clinic in Guatemala City and Zacapa.
+Total cash grant funding for projects and support in Guatemala during 2022 was \$66,995.
+In 2021, 122,659 children, widows and families were provided with care and services, for a grant fund total of \$26,235.

-India - The Organization provided and delivered services to 50,024 children, widows, and families including Bible Clubs and hot dinner/lunch feeding programs in sixty-eight locations throughout Chennai, Manapakkam, Nandambakkam, Coimbatore, Bhopal, Erode, Salem, and Maduravoil; job-training programs, income-generation projects, tuition centers, Christmas outreach programs, and outreach to poor and needy.
-Total cash grant funding for projects and support in India during 2021 was \$96,820.
+India - In 2022, the Organization provided and delivered services to 55,713 children, widows, and families.
+Services included Bible Clubs and hot dinner/lunch feeding programs in sixty-eight locations throughout Chennai, Manapakkam, Nandambakkam, Coimbatore, Bhopal, Erode, Salem, and Maduravoil; job-training programs, income-generation projects, tuition centers, Christmas outreach programs, and outreach to poor and needy.
+Total cash grant funding for projects and support in India during 2022 was \$128,582.
+In 2021, 50,024 children, widows and families were provided with care and services, for a grant fund total of \$96,820.

-Kenya - The Organization provided and delivered services to 52,403 children, widows, and families including operation and maintenance of community water wells, projects, and systems throughout the Nakuru Region; job-training and self-sufficiency programs; feeding programs, Bible Clubs, health clinic, immunization programs, mercy projects, and children's homes in Nakuru and Nairobi.
-Total cash grant funding for projects and support in Kenya during 2021 was \$181,434.
+Kenya - In 2022, the Organization provided and delivered services to 57,399 children, widows, and families.
+Services included operation and maintenance of community water wells, projects, and systems throughout the Nakuru Region; job-training and self-sufficiency programs; feeding programs, Bible Clubs, health clinic, immunization programs, mercy projects, and children's homes in Nakuru and Nairobi.
+Total cash grant funding for projects and support in Kenya during 2022 was \$193,660.
+In 2021, 52,403 children, widows and families were provided with care and services, for a grant fund total of \$181,434.

-Malawi - The Organization provided and delivered services to 15,630 children, widows, and families including education, feeding, skill-training, and mercy projects in Lilongwe.
-Total cash grant funding for projects and support in Malawi during 2021 was \$14,290.
+Malawi - In 2022, the Organization provided and delivered services to 8,630 children, widows, and families.
+Services included education, feeding, skill-training, and mercy projects in Lilongwe.
+Total cash grant funding for projects and support in Malawi during 2022 was \$18,529.
+In 2021, 15,630 children, widows and families were provided with care and services, for a grant fund total of \$14,290.

-Nepal - The Organization provided and delivered services to support an orphanage, and provide disaster relief for various local villages for 1,548 children as well as provide community outreach programs in the local area during 2021 was \$6,705.
+Nepal - In 2022, the Organization provided and delivered services to support an orphanage, and provide disaster relief for various local villages for 1,196 children as well as provide community outreach programs in the local area.
+Total cash grant funding for projects and support in Nepal during 2022 was \$5,955.
+In 2021, 1,548 children, widows and families were provided with care and services, for a grant fund total of \$6,705.